 Microenvironments for New Therapies

-This translational oriented research is founded on more fundamental and well-established contributions of the group to the understanding and modulation of cell-biomaterial interactions, namely on how biomaterials chemistry, structure and biomechanics can be designed to guide cell behaviour, including inflammatory cells.
+The group has made important contributions to the understanding and modulation of cell-biomaterial interactions, namely on how biomaterials chemistry, structure and biomechanics can be designed to guide cell behaviour, including inflammatory cells.

 The group is aligned with the strategic objectives of Host Interaction and Response (HIR) and Cancer Programs.
-At the i3S our contributions fall primarily in the field of bioengineering, in which the concept of immunomodulatory microenvironments has been extensively explored.
-In this respect, the group has established a bridge between inflammation and bioengineering.
+At the i3S our contributions fall in the field of bioengineering.

 The group integrates three teams:

 Matrix bioengineering (MA Barbosa, CC Ribeiro, JN Barbosa, SG Santos and C Cunha) - the team is dedicated to bioengineering matrix-inspired biomaterials that modulate the inflammatory response, including hierarchically designed matrices and nanocomplexes for tissue regeneration and cancer.
 The team also explores the crosstalk between immune cells and other tissue cells in the context of cell/biomaterial interactions.
 Major applications include bone, intervertebral disc and articular cartilage.

 Stem cell bioengineering (RM Gonçalves, J Caldeira) – The team is dedicated to bioengineering mesenchymal stem/stromal cells- and nanoparticles-based therapies, focusing on intervertebral disc.
 The team explores the recapitulation of initial developmental stages to promote disc regeneration, while developing physiological ex vivo models of tissue degeneration.